-If it appears that you have been treated unfairly under the law, we accept your complaint and allocate it to a conciliation officer.
-We will then:
+- If it appears the person making the complaint may have been treated unfairly under the law, we accept the complaint and allocate it to a Conciliation Officer.

-- ask them for a written or verbal response
+- send you a copy of the complaint and possibly will ask you for a written or verbal response.

-- gather information and relevant documents from both sides
+- gather information and relevant documents from both parties.

-- You may decide the issue is settled and withdraw your complaint.
+- The person making the complaint may decide the issue is settled and withdraw their complaint.
 If this happens nothing more needs to be done.